The History of Women’s Fitness

 A New Narrative in Women’s Fitness

-In addition to the two women mentioned, several others have blown past traditional gender stereotypes to help women move, jump, do cardio, attend workout classes, and live active lives full of energy.
-A new narrative in women’s fitness began and isn’t slowing down anytime soon.
+Thanks to the work of these heroines and several others, the traditional gender stereotypes of the past have been pushed out and have helped women move, jump, do cardio, attend workout classes, and live active lives full of energy.

 The Fight for Gender Equality